-- · The KEY module is purchased separately. - Refer to section 2.8.2 Internal connectors for the location of the VROC_HW_KEY connector.
+- The KEY module is purchased separately. - Due to chipset behavior, CPU RAID functions with Intel® CPU RSTe only supports Intel® CoreTM X-series Processors (6-core or above) and Intel® SSD modules. - Refer to section 1.1.9 Internal connectors for the location of the VROC_HW_KEY connector.